osocra/boms/2022/01/12/17/label.md

 > Victorian era was a period of extreme social inequality.
 Floriography allowed people to convey complex, secret feelings that would otherwise be impolite to say aloud in such a conservative time.

 ## Ingredients
-> Cashews, Cacao Butter, Coconut Nectar, Raspberries, Cardamom, Rose Petals
+> Cashew, Cacao Butter, Coconut Nectar, Raspberry, Cardamom, Rose Petal

 ## Barcode
 > 22011217